I love what’s happening in education.

 You can apply for loans through Skills Fund and another organization called Climb.

-But, Flatiron School is the first part-time, online web design bootcamp on the list that offers payment through a portion of your income when you finish the program and land a web design job.
+Flatiron School used to be the first part-time, online web design bootcamp on the list that offers payment through a portion of your income when you finish the program and land a web design job.

 They call it an Income Share Agreement or ISA for short.